 My dad liked this and although I was never a bully, no one messed around with me.
 I had learnt to not show my true feelings and therefore always had this “stone faced image” that would stop my true feelings pouring out.
 To anyone looking in, I was just a “bitch” who was “up herself” but I was raised that to cry was to show weakness and my dad would “give me something to cry about” if I didn’t shut up.

 I was also raised an atheist – I was banned from any Religious Education in school and I wasn’t allowed to do History, as my dad felt at some point religion would be covered in the syllabus.

 I was told to get the “hallelujah people” to see sense.
 I remember befriending a girl in secondary school who was a Christian and I would spend a lot of time with her mum and sisters on the weekends.
 I got offered to go to their youth group one evening and although I thought it was rubbish, I still kept going each week.

 In the end I convinced my friend that God was nothing more than a fantasy as the months went by.
 We remained friends for many years but lost contact in my early twenties due to various reasons.

 When I was 15 years old, I began to notice boys.
 Prior to that – I was a complete tomboy, mainly due to having my twin brother and having the constant need to compete.

-I would tell my parents that I was having a sleepover at a friend’s house but I just forgot to leave out the part that I would be going to a nightclub and getting paralytic in the small hours.
+I would tell my parents that I was having a sleepover at a friend’s house, but I just “forgot” to add the part that I would be going to a nightclub and getting paralytic in the small hours.